 In addition, it is also important to take into consideration any harm that might arise from the cultural appropriation of Twitter data by the library.
-Harm may be caused to the author if the Tweet is not displayed in an appropriate cultural context inauthentic or “distorted” potentially in the discrimination and harm of group members (Young & Brunk, 2009, pp. 9).
+Harm may be caused to the author if the Tweet is not displayed in an appropriate cultural context.
+The same is true if the display is inauthentic or “distorted”, which would potentially result in the discrimination and harm of group members (Young & Brunk, 2009, pp. 9).